JH-A-Kim/LeetCode-questions/Algorithms to Keep in Mind.md

 **Lists are not good for**:
 1. A large number of deletions of middle elements
 2. A large number of searching

+### What is the Stack?

+**The Stack is a Last in First Out Data Structure Maintaining a few key details**:

+1. LIFO
+2. Adding can obly be done to the top of the Stack
+3. Deleting can only be done to the top of the stack

+**What are some real world examples of a stack?**:
+1. The backspace button on your browser
+2. Undo button on literally anything